Andrew Snape Douglas

-Sir Andrew Snape Douglas (8 October 1761 – 4 June 1797) was a distinguished Scottish sea captain in the Royal Navy during the American War of Independence and French Revolutionary Wars.
+Captain Sir Andrew Snape Douglas (8 October 1761 – 4 June 1797) was a Royal Navy officer who served in the American War of Independence and French Revolutionary Wars.

 Family and early life

 Andrew Snape Douglas was born in Edinburgh on 8 October 1761, the son of Dr. William Douglas, a medical doctor from Springfield in Fife, and Lydia Hamond, daughter of a London merchant and shipowner.
-William Douglas's death in 1770 led Andrew to sign on that year aboard his maternal uncle, Sir Andrew Snape Hamond's ship, the 32-gun frigate HMS Arethusa.
+William Douglas's death in 1770 led Andrew to sign on that year aboard his maternal uncle Sir Andrew Snape Hamond's ship, the 32-gun frigate HMS Arethusa.
 The two sailed to North America, and after spending time along the coast, Douglas moved to the West Indies.
 With the outbreak of the American War of Independence in 1775 he returned to North America and rejoined his uncle, now commanding the 44-gun HMS Roebuck.
 He received his commission as a lieutenant on 23 April 1778, and was made master and commander on 16 February 1780.
 He was to have been appointed to the armed ship Germain, but instead took command of a floating battery, and was present at the Siege of Charleston.
 He was subsequently promoted to post-captain on 15 May 1780 and appointed to the command of the captured American frigate USS Providence.
 Instead he had in April 1780 become commander of the Roebuck, then serving as the flagship of Vice-Admiral Mariot Arbuthnot.
 He went on to capture the American ships USS Confederacy on 14 April 1781 and Protector on 5 May.
 He was succeeded in the command of the Roebuck by Captain John Orde in July 1781.